Ephab/Neural-Networks-From-Scratch/README.md

 - ✅ Implemented **Gradient descent with momentum**, **RMSProp** and **Adam** optimizers
 - ✅ Implemented **He** and **Xavier** initializations
 - ✅ Implemented **L2** and **Dropout** regularizations
+- ✅ Implemented a function to predict **hand drawn digits** using the model

 ## 🛠️ To Do